cy33hc/ps4-smb-client/README.md

 L1 - Navigate to the Local list of files
 TouchPad Button - Exit Application
 ```
+## Known Issues
+- Rename of files and folders in subdirectories fails for Windows Shares.
+Works with SMB shares.

 ## Multi Language Support
 The appplication support following languages